yyhsieh/midterm_BlogTemplate/README.md

 1. Largely modify the css formating and render pages with React.js (Client-side programs in React.js)
 2. Use `Node.js` for server-side programs and also do url routing (Server-side programs in Node.js)
 3. The added new posts will be uploaded to MongoDB，and every posts can also be deleted or modified (Database to store persistent data)
-4. All photos are taken by myself :p
+4. All photos were taken by myself :p

 ---